≡ Menu

 The Gentle Giant

 The Saint Bernard Dog Breed is BIG!
-This dog stands up to a height of 27.5 inches at the shoulder level, and weighs 180 pounds.
-And yet there is no menace or threat about them – these are remarkably gentle dogs, especially docile around children.
+This dog stands up to a height of 27.5 inches at the shoulder level and weighs 180 pounds.
+And yet there is no menace or threat about them – these are remarkably gentle dogs, incredibly docile around children.

 Indeed…

 Every dog owner has a story to share about their St Bernards.
 This gentle giant does not have a single angry bone in his body.
-He is all muscle and bulk in physique, and yet so nice, caring and affectionate.
+He is all muscle and bulk in physique, yet lovely, caring, and affectionate.

 There is a good reason…

-Why they call him a “saint”.
-He is no show-off; he is not an aggressive dog by any means.
+Why do they call him a “saint”?
+He is no show-off; he is not an aggressive dog.
 He has strong protective instincts and loves children.
-You should check out the many videos on YouTube that show kids playing with St Bernard Dogs – really cute!
+You should check out the many videos on YouTube that show kids playing with St Bernard Dogs – cute!

 Is he too gentle to be a guard dog?

 Well, no. St Bernard may be gentle, but he has such an imposing physique that most burglars and intruders are deterred by his presence.
-He may be nice and gentle with his family and with your guests, but if someone tries to attack you, he can be as ferocious as a Rottweiler!
+He may be friendly and gentle with his family and with your guests, but if someone tries to attack you, he can be as ferocious as a Rottweiler!
+But remember, Saint Bernards are from the Swiss Alps.
+So as you may imagine, he needs to be more suited to parts of the country with hot weather, such as Texas.
+He prefers to stay inside and requires the air conditioning to be switched on 24 hours a day, seven days a week.

 Saint Bernard Fast Facts